 We are a leading provider of networked solutions for communications service providers (e.g., telecommunications, wireless and cable service providers) and enterprises to help them advance, protect and unify their voice and data communication networks, reduce expenses and position themselves to provide new services to their customers.
 We help many of the world's leading communications service providers and enterprises implement the next generation of Session Initiation Protocol ("SIP")-based solutions, including Voice over IP ("VoIP") and Unified Communications ("UC") through secure, reliable and scalable Internet Protocol ("IP") networks.
+We also provide tightly integrated signaling and advanced routing capabilities and applications that span the mission-critical demands of both existing and next-generation 4G LTE and IMS telecommunications networks.
 Our products include session border controllers ("SBCs"), diameter signaling controllers ("DSCs"), policy/routing servers, media and signaling gateways and network analytics tools.
 Our solutions address the need for communications service providers and enterprises to seamlessly link and leverage multivendor, multiprotocol communications systems and applications across a single network infrastructure.
 Previously, companies were required to implement separate networks for their voice and data applications.
 In a rapidly changing ecosystem of IP-enabled devices such as smartphones and tablets, companies want an infrastructure that enables the integration of voice and data capability into a single application on one integrated network.
-Our solutions help our customers realize the intended value and benefits of UC platforms by enabling disparate vendor communications environments, commonplace in most enterprises today, to work seamlessly together.
-Likewise, our solutions facilitate the deployment and adoption of cloud-based communications.
+Our solutions help our customers realize the intended value and benefits of UC, both in public and private clouds, by enabling disparate vendor communications environments, commonplace in most enterprises today, to work seamlessly together.
+Likewise, our solutions enable the deployment and adoption of cloud-based communications.

 We utilize both direct and indirect sales channels to reach our target customers.
-Customers and prospective customers in the service provider space are traditional and emerging communications providers, including long distance carriers, local exchange carriers, Internet service providers, wireless operators, cable operators, international telephone companies and carriers that provide services to other carriers.
+Customers and prospective customers in the service provider space are traditional and emerging communications service providers, including long distance carriers, local exchange carriers, Internet service providers, wireless operators, cable operators, international telephone companies and carriers that provide services to other carriers.
 Enterprise customers and target enterprise customers include financial institutions, retailers, state and local governments, and other multinational corporations.
 We collaborate with our customers to identify and develop new, advanced services and applications that can help to reduce costs, improve productivity and generate new revenue.

 We have traditionally sold our products principally through a global direct sales force, with additional sales support from regional channel partners throughout the world.
 In 2012, we launched an expanded channel partner program, the Sonus Partner Assure Program, to expand our coverage of the service provider and enterprise market opportunities.
-In 2013 and the first quarter of 2014, we continued to expand this program, including the introduction in 2013 of a two-tier distribution channel model.
+We continue to expand this program, including the introduction in 2013 of a two-tier distribution channel model.